 Once your docker-compose.yml and .env files are ready, you can start Umami by running the following command inside the same directory:

-sudo docker-compose up -d
+sudo docker compose up -d

 This will pull the necessary images, start the containers in the background, and get Umami up and running on port 3000.

-You can now check if everything is running properly with
+You can now check if everything is running properly with:

 sudo docker ps

 This will list all running containers.
-You should see both the umami and umami-db services listed and marked as Up.
+You should see both the umami and umami-postgres services listed and marked as Up.

 Here’s a quick breakdown: